mauer/xmidictrl/docs/outbound_mapping_dataref.md

 ```
 { ch = 11, cc = 50, type = "drf", dataref = "sim/autopilot/heading_mode", value_on = "1" }
 ```
-*Will send a MIDI message with velocity 127 for Channel 11 and Control Change 50 if the datarefs value is equal to 1, otherwise velocity 0 will be used.*
+*Will send a MIDI message with data 2 of 127 for Channel 11 and Control Change 50 if the datarefs value is equal to 1, otherwise data 2 of 0 will be used.*

 ```
 { ch = 11, cc = 50, type = "drf", dataref = "sim/autopilot/heading_mode", value_off = "0" }
 ```
-*Will send a MIDI message with velocity 0 for Channel 11 and Control Change 50 if the datarefs value is equal to 0, otherwise velocity 127 will be used.*
+*Will send a MIDI message with data 2 of 0 for Channel 11 and Control Change 50 if the datarefs value is equal to 0, otherwise data 2 of 127 will be used.*

 ```
 { ch = 11, cc = 50, type = "drf", dataref = ["sim/pilot/caution_light", "sim/copilot/caution_light"], value_on = "1" }
 ```
-*Will send a MIDI message with velocity 127 for Channel 11 and Control Change 50 if on of the two datarefs has a value equal to 1.
+*Will send a MIDI message with data 2 of 127 for Channel 11 and Control Change 50 if on of the two datarefs has a value equal to 1.
-A MIDI message with velocity 0 will be sent when both datarefs are not equal 1 anymore.*
+A MIDI message with data 2 of 0 will be sent when both datarefs are not equal 1 anymore.*